roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 - Unit 6 Lesson 2.md

 7. What patterns are there in this data?
 Consider the testing results as well as the names and formulas in determining patterns.

+words that have "acid" in them tend to be acids, and words with "Hydroxide" in them tend to be bases.

+---

 ### MEASURING ACIDITY